 Every ISU student organization is required to have an approved constitution uploaded to the student organization database.
-If the status of your current constitution is pending, you have 30 days to work with the Student Activities Center to make any requested revisions.
+If the status of your current constitution is pending, you have 30 days to work with Student Engagement to make any requested revisions.

 Below are guidelines to follow as your constitution is created or modified.